YulinLi98/INDE_577_Repo/supervised learning/Perceptron/README.md

 ## File Description

 In 'Perceptron.ipynb' file, I first briefly introduced the perceptron model, and illustrated its algorithm.
-Then I built the Perceptron class by scratch and implemented it with the CVDs dataset.
+Then I built the 'Perceptron' class by scratch and implemented it with the CVDs dataset.
 At last, I did some performance analysis.

 Outline:
 - Introduction